---

 {/* TODO */}

-This guide is the second part in a five-part tutorial series on how to build a feature using admin action and block extensions.
-Before starting this guide, you'll need to build or copy the admin action extension from the [build an admin action tutorial](/docs/apps/build/admin/actions-blocks/build-admin-action).
+This guide is the second part of a five-part tutorial series that describes how to build UI extensions that display as actions and blocks in Shopify admin.
+Before starting this guide, you'll need to build or copy the admin action UI extension from the [Build a UI extension for an admin action](/docs/apps/build/admin/actions-blocks/build-admin-action) tutorial.

-So far, you've created an action extension that enables buyers to create issues for a product.
+So far, you've created a UI extension for an action that enables buyers to create issues for a product.
 However, merchants need an easy way to see them.
-This guide demonstrates how to create an admin block extension to display buyer-created issues for a product.
+This guide demonstrates how to create a UI extension for a block in Shopify admin that displays buyer-created issues for a product.

 ## What you'll learn